 IUFW Faculty Assembly Open Forum scheduled on Nov 22 from 12:30 – 1:30.
 Location to be determined.
 All IUFW faculty to receive email regarding this forum and are encouraged to submit questions.

-N Reimer reported that IUPUI Faculty Council met.
-Council encouraged viewing website to see minutes. https://facultycouncil.iupui.edu/meetings .
+N Reimer reported that IUPUI Faculty Council met Sept.
+3rd.
+IUPUI Constitution amendments or Article V.A., Article IV.F.2 and Article IV.B. were briefly described and reported approved.
+The Enrollment Report was presented.
+Council members are encouraged to view the IUPUI Faculty Council website to access the minutes at: https://facultycouncil.iupui.edu/meetings .

-PFW Senate to meet Monday, September 9, 2019
+PFW Senate will meet Monday, September 9, 2019

 Final Announcements, Remarks and Adjournment.